connorbowen/apiq-mvp/docs/USER_GUIDE.md

 3. **Real-Time Processing** - All services use real AI and real APIs (no mocking)

+4. **Confidence Confirmation** - When AI has uncertainty about your request, you'll see a helpful confirmation message with options to clarify or proceed

 #### How to Use the Chat Interface:

 1. **Start a Conversation** - Click the Chat tab or "New Workflow"